Website Navigation for Screen Readers

 Thank them

-PREPARE – Ask if there is anything you should review in advance of your meeting.
-Review their research so you are ready to discuss projects.
-Have any requested documents ready to bring or send for review.
+PREPARE – Review their current research so you are ready to ask questions and can show your curiosity and excitement.
+Have any requested documents ready to bring with you or send for review (resume, transcript, etc.)

 • Be upfront with your expectations (time commitment and availability, compensation, goals)